elba7r/system-v9/erpnext/docs/user/manual/en/manufacturing/articles/capacity-planning.md

 <img alt="Role Desk Permission" class="screenshot" src="/docs/assets/img/articles/capacity-1.png">

-Follow are the steps to use Capacity Planning Feature in your ERPNext account.
+Follow are the steps to use Capacity Planning Feature in your Revalue ERP account.

 1. Operations